DragonEggBedrockBreaking/CarpetPlusPlus/README.md

 If a sticky piston retracts while facing towards and touching the world border, a barrier block is 'retracted' out of it.
 That barrier block is still immovable.

+### pistonTranslocation (IN FUTURE RELEASE)

+When a piston retracts, it 'retracts' all entities through it.

 ## Downloads

 You can download both stable releases of the mod, and also beta releases, from [GitHub Releases](https://github.com/DragonEggBedrockBreaking/CarpetPlusPlus/releases).